camunda-community-hub/camunda-platform-7-osgi/camunda-engine-karaf-feature/README.md

 Check out this project and run mvm install on it.
 Then start Karaf and type the following: feature:repo-add mvn:org.camunda.bpm.osgi/camunda-engine-karaf-feature/{version}/xml/features

-Now you can install the bundles: feature:install camunda-engine-karaf-feature
+Now you can install two versions: feature:install camunda-engine-karaf-feature-minimal or feature:install camunda-engine-karaf-feature-full

+The full version contains bundles for all the optional imports.